-Dark Sky Festival (Sequoia and Kings Canyon National Parks, California), September 7-9, 2018
+Dark Sky Festival – Sequoia and Kings Canyon National Parks, California USA

-Acadia Night Sky Festival (Acadia National Park, Bar Harbor, Maine, September 5-9, 2018)
+Acadia Night Sky Festival – Acadia National Park, Bar Harbor, Maine USA

-Dark Skies Festival (North York Moors and Yorkshire Dales National Parks, UK, February 10-25, 2018)
+Dark Skies Festival – North York Moors and Yorkshire Dales National Parks, UK

-OzSky Star Safaris (The “Classic” will be held in outskirts of Coonabarabran, NSW, Australia, April 14 – 21, 2018, and the “Spring Edition” is scheduled to take place at NSW Southern Tablelands, October 6 – 13, 2018)
+OzSky Star Safaris The “Classic” is held at the outskirts of Coonabarabran, NSW, Australia, and the “Spring Edition” takes place at NSW Southern Tablelands

-Exmoor Dark Skies Festival, Family stargazing weekend at Exmoor National Park, a large beautiful and peaceful area of wild countryside in the South West of England and Europe’s very first International Dark Sky Reserve (March 16 – 18, 2018)
+Exmoor Dark Skies Festival – Family stargazing weekend at Exmoor National Park, a large beautiful and peaceful area of wild countryside in the South West of England and Europe’s very first International Dark Sky Reserve

 Star Search: A Night Guide for Urban Texans by Wes Ferguson (Texas Monthly, March 2018) – Where to find dark, wide-open skies or a big telescope for star gazing in the state of Texas